flatironinstitute/mountainsort/docs/source/index.rst

 MountainLab (ML) is a general framework for scientific data analysis, sharing, and visualization.
 To install MountainSort as a ML plugin package, you must first install Mountainlab (see `<https://github.com/flatironinstitute/mountainlab.git>`_).

 After that, you can either install MountainSort via docker or by cloning the mountainsort repository into the mountainlab/packages directory and then following the instructions below for installing MountainSort as a standalone program.
+In that location, ML will automatically detect it as a plugin.

 To install as a docker package, do the following (after installing mountainlab and a recent version of docker of course):